student. entrepreneur. Speaker.

-Ziad Ahmed is an 21-year-old junior at Yale University.
-He is an American-Muslim-Bangladeshi student entrepreneur, activist, and speaker.
+Ziad Ahmed (he/him/his) is a 21-year-old junior at Yale University.
+He is an American-Muslim-Bangladeshi student, entrepreneur, and speaker.

 Ziad also founded a non-profit, redefy (www.redefy.org), committed to furthering equality in 2013.
 Redefy has reached hundreds of thousands of young people digitally, has established chapters in 10+ countries around the world, and has been honored as a part of the Facebook Community Leadership Program.
 Through Redefy, Ziad has been recognized as a 2017 Global Teen Leader, a High School Trailblazer by MTV, and a Top 15 Young Prodigy Changing the World by Business Insider.